mcpat-it/UI-Ware/README.md

 ## Install
 > ⚠️ **Cause of lacking of all devices, this is only tested on my UDM Base and will only work for v2.4.x and greater!**

+Two simple steps:

 1. Connect to your device via SSH and type the following command to download and install UI-Ware.
 NOTE: always [this link](https://github.com/pwallner/UI-Ware/releases) check for the latest release.

     ```sh
-    apt-get update && cd /tmp && wget https://ui-ware.mcpat.com/repo/ui-ware_1.0.0_all.deb && dpkg -i ui-ware_1.0.0_all.deb &&  rm ui-ware_1.0.0_all.deb
+    cd /tmp && wget https://ui-ware.mcpat.com/repo/ui-ware_1.0.0_all.deb && dpkg -i ui-ware_1.0.0_all.deb &&  rm ui-ware_1.0.0_all.deb
     ```
+or

-2. Alternative you can use an automated script **setup-uiware.sh** as shown below [⚠️NOT WORKING YET!!]
+1. Alternative you can use an automated script **setup-uiware.sh** as shown below [⚠️NOT WORKING YET!!]

     ```sh
     cd /tmp